SESMG/SESMG/docs/index.rst

 - transformers, and
 - storages.

-Busses furthermore form connection points of an energy system.
+Buses furthermore form connection points of an energy system.
 The graph of a simple energy system consisting of each one source, one transformer, one sink, as well as two buses, could look like the example displayed in the following figure.

 .. image:: images/simple_energy_system.png